yext/answers-search-ui/README.md

 ANSWERS.addComponent('LocationBias', {
   container: '.location-bias-container',
   verticalKey: 'verticalKey',                             // Optional, the vertical key for the search, default null
-  updateLocationEl: '.js-locationBias-update-location'    // Optional, the element used for updating location })
+  updateLocationEl: '.js-locationBias-update-location',   // Optional, the element used for updating location
+  ipAccuracyHelpText: 'based on your internet address',   // Optional, help text to inform someone their IP was used for location
+  deviceAccuracyHelpText: 'based on your device',         // Optional, help text to inform someone their device was used for location
+  updateLocationButtonText: 'Update your location'        // Optional, text used for the button to update location })
 ```